 So how would we build, run, and package some typical applications?
 For instance, I took the Spring Petclinic sample project.
 As you clone the sources it is really easy to build and run a jar file.
 As usual, I start with the Liberica JDK.
-No need for Rosetta 2 at this step (read more here), just go and download native JDK 11 assembly for macOS ARM 64 bit.
+No need for Rosetta 2 at this step, just download native JDK 11 assembly for macOS ARM 64 bit.

 I recommend installing .dmg, the binaries are notarized and the installer is simple and friendly.